guilhermeneves/SelfStreamLive-Jitsi/README.md

 # TODO

+- [] Create a Custom Deb package for SelfStream.live
 - [X] Fix Ansible Variables not working.
 - [X] Check snd_aloop module not found. (https://github.com/emrahcom/emrah-buster-templates/blob/master/doc/jitsi_cluster.md??) or (https://community.jitsi.org/t/best-easy-method-to-scale-jibri-2-4-recorders/64797/4)
 - [X] Receive EventId as Env-Var and create a Jitsi-Server with this password as token.